dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 };
 ```

 Finally, you must restart the backend to make your changes effective.
 Any of the previously created data will be deleted.
-However, in this case this is desirable, as the data model has changed:
+However, in this case, this is desirable, as the data model has changed:

 ```shell
 $ wolkenkit restart